Lcram33/collatz-cipher/README.md

 <b>
 I do not provide any warranty that this cipher is in any way reliable.
 <br>
-DO NOT USE FOR CRITICAL DATA !
+DO NOT USE WITH CRITICAL DATA !
 </b>
 <br>
 No research was made on it so far.
 Your welcome to contribute in any way !